optimuse/cdap/cdap-docs/developers-manual/source/pipelines/developing-plugins/presentation-plugins.rst

 Each individual property of the plugin is represented by a configuration, composed of:

 - **name:** Name of the field (as supplied by the CDAP server for the artifact).
+- **label:** Text string displayed in the CDAP UI beside the widget.
 - :ref:`widget-type: <plugins-presentation-widgets>` The type of
   widget to be used to represent this property.
-- **widget-attributes:** A map of attributes that the widget type requires to be defined in order to render the property in the CDAP UI.
+- :ref:`widget-attributes: <plugins-presentation-widgets>` A map of attributes that the widget type requires to be defined in order to render the property in the CDAP UI.
 The attributes required depend on the widget type used.
 - :ref:`plugin-function: <plugins-presentation-plugin-function>`
   An optional map of plugin method and its widget attributes that can be applied to a particular plugin property.